 Thinking of visiting Trinidad and Tobago?
 Doing so during the legendary carnival season will blow your mind.
 It is one of the best and biggest festivals in Caribbean, and a most fantastical revelry you will not want to miss.

 The rich history of the Trinidad Carnival dates back to when slavery was still widespread, and the slaves were banned from attending the fancy parties and balls of their masters.
-Instead, they improvised by creating their own event by designing elaborate costumers and revelries ensued in their quarters.
+Instead, they improvised by creating their own event by designing elaborate costumes and revelries ensued in their quarters.
 Following Emancipation, the formers slaves then challenged the owners of plantations to host their own public carnivals.
 Over two centuries later, the carnival has evolved into an extravagant, billion-dollar event for Trinidad and Tobago.

 The carnival features an astonishing number of masquerades, sometimes reaching as much as 3,000.
 A King or Queen usually leads the carnival bands.
 Some of them compete on the Carnival Sunday or the Dimanche Gras to win the prestigious title of King or Queen of the Carnival.
 The grand parades, music, and costumes will captivate you with their magnificence, as the streets of Trinidad and Tobago pulsate with electrifying energy.

 Don’t miss J’ouvert, which takes place during the early hours of the carnival.
 Be ready to get smacked everywhere with powder, paint, mud, and even chocolate!
 Instead of trying to avoid it, be ready to get down and dirty in the true spirit of the carnival.
 For the best Trinidad and Tobago Carnival experience, don’t just be a spectator – join one of the bands who offer packages with crazy costumes!

 ‘Join in on a centuries-old street party that is at the heart of Trinidad and Tobago’s culture’

-The carnival is held every year on the Monday and Tuesday right before Ash Wednesday.
+The carnival is held every year on Monday and Tuesday right before Ash Wednesday.